debadeepta/vnla/README.md

 * [Anaconda Python 2.7](https://www.anaconda.com/download/#linux)
 * [PyTorch 0.4.1](https://pytorch.org/get-started/previous-versions/) with CUDA 9.0

-More packages are required to install the Matterport3D simulator.
-See [setup simulator](https://github.com/debadeepta/learningtoask/tree/master/code) for more detail.
+See [setup simulator](https://github.com/debadeepta/learningtoask/tree/master/code) for packages required to install the Matterport3D simulator.

 The Ubuntu requirement is not mandatory.
 As long as you can sucessfully Anaconda, PyTorch and other required packages, you are good!